 - Life Event – some event such as Marriage, Birth, Death, Divorce, etc. (document the sub-type on the Life Event column)

-- Historic Event – something that happened in history (regime change, war, natural cataclysm, etc)
+- Historical Event – something that happened in history (regime change, war, natural cataclysm, etc.)

 - Other – something else that is not classified above

-When you enter a Date in the Date column, the following columns will show the relative time from the Present Time (remember when I told you that the “present-day” that you set at the start will be important?).
-This helps establish how far from the present are those events.
+When you enter a date in the Date column, the following columns will show the Present Time’s relative time (remember when I told you that the “present-day” you set at the start would be important?).
+This helps establish how far from the present those events are.

 Next, if any of the events involve a Character, put their name in there.
-The system will look to see if there is a “Birth” event for that character and if there is, it will automatically calculate the Age of the character at that point in time.
-So, for instance, you may have Dan James with a Birth event and a Wedding event, as below.
+The system will look to see if there is a “Birth” event for that character and if there is, it will automatically calculate the character’s age at that point in time.
+For instance, you may have Dan James with a Birthday event and a Wedding event, as below.

 You can see how this is a good tool to have.
-You can basically wave in all your characters among the events that they participated in, active or inactive.
-The Age column is particularly useful if you have many family members and want to keep track of what ages they are at different points in time.
+You can basically wave in all your characters among the events they participated in, active or inactive.
+The Age column is beneficial if you have many family members and want to keep track of their ages at different points in time.
 You really don’t want your 150-year-old grandpa running a marathon, right?
 Unless the story is just about that, of course…

 Story Timeline